Rawleo/ideal-guacamole/README.md

 Errors during initial installation required running ./install_certificates.command in Python to add certificates too Python installation.

+Added 'mod_wsigi.server', to settings.py

+It seems that httpd.conf is already configured to run at Daemon?
+(This is the recommended option for non-Windows systems.)

 # Useful Commands:
 Compilation of commands that I have used to help manage this project.